 Hall, the Managing Partner of Womble Bond Dickinson’s Columbia, SC office, has focused a great deal of attention on removing so-called “No Promo Homo” laws from the books.

 These laws, which date back to the late 1980s and early 1990s, prohibit teachers, counselors and other public school employees from discussing same-sex relationships with students.
 The effect of these laws is to make LGBTQ students feel confused and alone at a time when they need the guidance of trusted adults.

 “We do have some vestiges, some leftovers from the past, that hold us back,” Hall said.

 Hall set about working to undo the No Promo Homo laws in his home state of South Carolina in 2017.
 Teachers who violated the law could lose their jobs, so Hall said it created a chilling environment where teachers were afraid to answer students’ questions.

 “Imagine being a child in that class with two gay parents.
 Or a kid who is asking questions about his or her own sexual identity,” he said.
 “It sends the signal to them that they are not acceptable.”

 Hall’s efforts successfully ended South Carolina’s No Promo Homo law.

 Heath Misley: Giving Voice to the Voiceless at the US-Mexico Border

-For Misley, an IP attorney in Womble Bond Dickinson’s Boston office, pro bono service meant stepping outside of his comfort zone.
+For Misley, a former IP attorney in Womble Bond Dickinson’s Boston office, pro bono service meant stepping outside of his comfort zone.